pyccel/pyccel/README.md

 -   _Python-to-Fortran/C_ converter
 -   a compiler for a _Domain Specific Language_ with _Python_ syntax

-Pyccel comes with a selection of **extensions** allowing you to convert calls to some specific python packages to Fortran/C. The following packages will be covered (partially):
+Pyccel comes with a selection of **extensions** allowing you to convert calls to some specific Python packages to Fortran/C. The following packages will be covered (partially):

 -   numpy
 -   scipy
 -   mpi4py (not available yet)
 -   h5py (not available yet)

+Pyccel's acceleration capabilities lead to much faster code.
+A small speed comparison of Python vs Pyccel or other tools can be found in the [performance](./performance.md) file.

 If you are eager to try Pyccel out, we recommend reading our [quick-start guide](./tutorial/quickstart.md)